Rorosha/testcloud/README.rst

 #########
-testCloud
+testcloud
 #########

-testCloud is a small helper script to download and boot cloud images locally.
+testcloud is a small helper script to download and boot cloud images locally.
 Currently only Fedora qcow2 images are tested and supported.

 Requirements